spraakbanken/swell-project/Normalization_guidelines.md

 &nbsp;&nbsp; &nbsp; &nbsp; "Orsaken beror på..."

-3. If minimizing the number of tokens changed conflicts with retaining the meaning, then keep the meaning (permitting more tokens to be changed).
+3. If there is a conflict between minimizing the number of tokens and retaining the meaning, then give priority to retaining the meaning (permitting more tokens to be changed).

    In item (1) above (different target hypotheses), changing "bor" to "bra" is a bigger change than changing "bor" to "med att bo" because it replaces one word with another word with a different meaning